Nicholas G. J. Ballanta: Operas

 Scores for three folk operas or musical plays survive.
-In them Ballanta used elements of both European and African music, "which whilst being in the tradition of Western classical music was recognizably African."
+Within them, Ballanta used elements of both European and African music, "which whilst being in the tradition of Western classical music was recognizably African."

 The music to Afiwa survives in three forms: a complete orchestral score dated 1937, another orchestral score of the overture plus two pieces, and a piano vocal score lacking the overture.
 The text of the play is complete.

 The text of Efua survives.
 The score includes the overture and only nine of nineteen pieces.

 Boima survives only as individual instrumental parts.
 There is no text of the play, no vocal score, and no conductor's score.

 For the early Freetown performances, casts were drawn from "members of the Old Girls Association of the Annie Walsh Memorial School."

 Ballanta Academy

-In 1995 the Ballanta Academy of Music was established in Freetown, Sierra Leone, as a memorial to Ballanta's life and work.
+In 1995, the Ballanta Academy of Music was established in Freetown, Sierra Leone, as a memorial to Ballanta's life and work.